Ahimsa can reshape your life, while elevating many conversations about vegan-related topics.

 So, just like himsa, ahimsa implies activity.
-The word does not refer to passively refraining from causing harm, but rather the conscientious prevention of harm.
 Sitting around doing nothing may not cause any harm, but it is not ahimsa.
-With this active sense in mind, ahimsa is sometimes translated as: “dynamic harmlessness.”
+The word specifically denotes taking action to prevent harm.
+With this active sense in mind, ahimsa is sometimes referred to as: “dynamic harmlessness.”

-Just as violence takes countless forms, so too does non-violence, and so there are many ways to bring ahimsa into your life.
+Just as violence takes countless forms, so too does non-violence, and so there are innumerable ways to practice ahimsa.
 You might transition to a vegan diet, volunteer at your local animal shelter, or strive to be kinder to your family.
 Anything you do to prevent others from suffering qualifies as an expression of ahimsa.

 The Power of Ahimsa

 Mahatma Gandhi based his political philosophy on ahimsa.
 He demonstrated that non-violent resistance can overcome great armies, and his millions of followers expelled British imperialism from India without firing a single shot.

 Gandhi thereby proved that ahimsa could function as the lynchpin for political liberation.
 Prior to Gandhi, the concept was regarded purely as a route toward spiritual liberation.